 A brief guide

 In order to buy effective design, the designer needs to have a brief.
-There is sometimes a gap between what the designer needs and the information and guidance they get: So we've created this 'brief guide'.
+There is sometimes a gap between what the designer needs and the information and guidance they get!

-So we sat down and came up with this 'brief guide' to help you give your designers the inforation they need to do the best job for you.
+So we sat down and came up with this 'brief guide' to help you give your designers the information they need to do the best job for you.